jose-elias-alvarez/null-ls.nvim/README.md

 (probably) already using.

 To get started, you must set up null-ls and register at least one source.
-See [BUILTINS](doc/BUILTINS.md) to learn about available built-in sources and [CONFIG](doc/CONFIG.md) for information about setting up and configuring null-ls.
+See [BUILTINS](doc/BUILTINS.md) for a list of available built-in sources and [CONFIG](doc/CONFIG.md) for information about setting up and configuring null-ls.